 But I can’t.

-It may seem an odd bit of advice, but I promise I will never sell a new parent the same lie I was faced with those two years.
+It may seem an odd bit of advice, but I promise I will never sell a new parent the same lie I was faced with all those years ago.
 And I promise I will do anything I can to help them if they ever land in the same place.

 Like what you see?
 Want to help me keep writing?
 Consider supporting me with a small monthly donation on Patreon or a one time donation via PayPal.